marxunion/levach/README.md

 ## How to install and configure

 ### Configure php
-Rename php-example to php and ether your auth information
+Rename php-example to php and ether your information

 ### Configure .env
 Rename .env-example to .env and ether your auth information